 Recurrent Endometriosis: Surgical Management

 Lesions that appear after surgery may be new or pre-existing.
 For this reason, it may be difficult for your doctor to tell whether your disease has come back or is progressing.
 Many studies also report patient symptoms as a sign of new disease.

 A recent follow-up study investigated the recurrence of symptoms after hysterectomy with or without removal of the ovaries.
-In women who kept their ovaries, a higher proportion of women required further surgery compared with women who had their ovaries removed.
+In patients who kept their ovaries, a higher proportion of women required further surgery compared with women who had their ovaries removed.
 However, removal of ovaries is accompanied by significant side effects.
-It is recommended to leave the ovaries in if they are normal at the time of surgery.
-If the ovaries are removed, no adverse effects of estrogen therapy on endometriosis have been reported in many studies.
+Therefore, it is recommended in some women to leave the ovaries in if they are normal at the time of surgery.
+If the ovaries are removed, no adverse effects of estrogen therapy on endometriosis recurrence have been reported in many studies.
 Furthermore, two recent studies have shown no advantage in delaying the onset of estrogen replacement therapy after surgical removal of ovaries.

-© Copyright 1995-2010 The Cleveland Clinic Foundation.
-All rights reserved.
+© Copyright 1995-2014 The Cleveland Clinic Foundation.
+All rights reserved

 replace the medical advice of your doctor or health care provider.
 Please consult your health